 Assistant Professor of Epidemiology

-Affiliate Member, Tropical Disease Institute, Ohio University Heritage College of Osteopathic Medicine
+Affiliate Member, Infectious and Tropical Disease Institute, Ohio University Heritage College of Osteopathic Medicine

 Affiliate Member, Center for International Studies, Ohio University